 In 2014, she was the Distinguished Brazilian Writer in Residence at the University of California, Berkeley.
 She was also a visiting researcher at the International Reserach Center for Japanese Studies / Nichibunken, in Kyoto, at the University of New Mexico, and at the University of Texas, Austin.

 She was a guest lecturer at Stanford, the University of Chicago, Yale, Princeton, Smith College, Tulane, the Sorbonne, Leiden University, Leeds University, Peking University, and the University of Hamburg, among others.
-She has participated as guest at events such as the Frankfurt Book Fair, the Paris Salon du Livre, the Salon du Livre d'Amérique Latine, Hay Festival, FLIP, FlipSide, the Miami Book Fair, Rio de Janeiro Book Biennial, and others.
+She has participated as guest at events such as the Frankfurt Book Fair, the Paris Salon du Livre, the Salon du Livre d'Amérique Latine, Belles Latinas (Lyon), Jaipur Literature Festival, Hay Festival Cartagena de Indias, FLIP, FlipSide, the Miami Book Fair, Correntes d'Escritas (Portugal), Festivaletteratura (Mantua), Brazil Week in China, Rio de Janeiro Book Biennial, São Paulo Book Biennial, and others.

 education, music and translations

 She performed as a singer in France at age eighteen, and worked as a music teacher in Rio until her late twenties.
-Having also worked as a translator for over two decades, she translated into Portuguese, among other books, Hiroshima mon amour and Moderato cantabile, by Marguerite Duras, Wuthering Heights, by Emily Brontë, No Country for Old Men and The Road, by Cormac McCarthy, The Door, poems by Margaret Atwood, A Voice from Elsewhere, by Maurice Blanchot, and, in collaboration with Mariana Ianelli, a selection of 40 poems by José Lezama Lima.
+Having also worked as a translator for over two decades, she translated into Portuguese, among other books, Glass, Irony and God, poems by Anne Carson, Hiroshima mon amour and Moderato cantabile, by Marguerite Duras, Wuthering Heights, by Emily Brontë, Jane Eyre, by Charlotte Brontë, No Country for Old Men and The Road, by Cormac McCarthy, The Door, poems by Margaret Atwood, and A Voice from Elsewhere, by Maurice Blanchot.